taddison/you-read-my-mind/README.md

   - Seems to particularly impact the player list rather than round state
 - Add an admin page to clear our test data in prod
   - And/Or - GameID per environment
+- Psychic Controls
+  - Update UI for custom card
+  - Replace useRef with useState
+  - Reveal UI step by step
+- Card library
+  - Add to the backend
+  - Add an API
+  - Retrieve N cards at a time

 ## Configuring Fauna